igvteam/igv-webapp/index.md

 You can identify one or more genomic regions as special _Regions of Interest_.

-* To **create** a region of interest, hold down the Shift key and sweep out the region in the genome ruler (without the Shift key, sweeping out a region in the ruler will zoom in to that region).
+* To **create** a region of interest, hold down the Shift key and sweep out the region in the genome ruler.
+(Note: without the Shift key, sweeping out a region in the ruler will zoom in to that region).

-Regions of interest are visually indicated with a green bar below the ruler and a light grey area across all tracks, as shown in the screenshot below.
+Regions of interest are visually indicated by a green bar below the ruler and a light grey area across all tracks, as shown in the screenshot below.

 ![](./assets/images/RegionsOfInterest.png)

-* To provide a **label or description** for a region of interest, click on the green bar and select `Set Description` and then enter the description.
+* To provide a **label or description** for a region of interest, click on the green bar and select `Set Description` from the popup menu and then enter the description.
-* To **delete** a region of interest, click on the green bar and select `Delete Region`.
+* To **delete** a region of interest, click on the green bar and select `Delete Region` from the popup menu.

-* To pop up a **table summary of all regions** of interest, click on the `ROI table` button in the toolbar.
+* To display a **table summary of all regions** of interest, click on the `ROI table` button in the toolbar.
 If you select a row in the table and click on the `Go To` button, the IGV browser will change the view to that region.
 Selecting multiple rows will set the view to a multi-locus view of all selected regions side by side.

 ## BLAT